jmmarco/frontend-neighborhood-map/README.md

 - Foursquare API
-This returns the available venue information for a given location
+This returns the available venue information for a given location The results can be visualized in a target Info Window

 - Wikipedia API
-Returns a list of articles that closely match each venue
+Returns a list of articles that closely match each venue The results will appear as a floating box that is scrollable

 Requirements:
 - [Node](https://nodejs.org/en/download/)